GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Briana** was Ryan's therapist during the period covered by the recovered messages.

 **Charlie** was Ryan's father.
-Ryan's mother is referenced where the record concerns parental support, the vehicle purchase, or post-death device access.
+Ryan's mother is referenced where the record concerns parental support, the vehicle purchase, or post-death device access. hooking
 **Nienke** was a Dutch woman Ryan met through dance in Pittsburgh.
 She became Ryan's unusually close friend and ambiguous romantic focus in 2024.

 **Maarten** was Nienke's boyfriend/partner during the relevant period.
 He visited Pittsburgh and spent time with both Nienke and Ryan.

-**Olivia** was Ryan's cousin and one of his confidantes, especially in conversations where Ryan interpreted Nienke's behavior and later declined social invitations.
+**Olivia** was Ryan's cousin and one of his confidantes, especially in conversations where Ryan interpreted Nienke's behavior, discussed dating, later declined social invitations, and reportedly remained defensive about Nienke into January 2025.

 **Mackenzie** was one of Ryan's friends and confidantes, especially in conversations about Mallory, Nienke, Maarten, and the October marathon period.